 Stephanie nodded.
 "This is not the time to make assumptions — that’s for sure.
 Is it just a big garage area, or are there rooms, or what?"

 "A big garage — enough room for six buses, I think, though there won’t be that many right now.
 Fuel pumps, toolboxes… other stuff.
 I’ve never spent much time back there, to tell the truth."

 "Okay, let’s…" She smiled.
 "I’m getting as paranoid as the guy with the glasses, like somebody will shoot at us the minute we step in there.
 Let’s go."

 Kelly opened the door, and they went into the garage.
 It was open to the elements, so it was colder than the rest of the building.
 The rain was still coming down outside, and Stephanie was suddenly aware of how she’d got used to tuning out the sound when she was in the waiting room.

 They looked around.
 It was spooky with no lights and only the flashlight to see by.
-There were three buses, one of which was apparently being worked on — the hood was open and there were tools all around, and the strong smell of gasoline and cigarettes.
+There were three buses, one of which was apparently being worked on — the hood was open and there were tools all around — and there was the strong smell of gasoline and cigarettes.

 "Harvey!"
 Kelly called.